Miami (FL) vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 - The Hurricanes rack up 455.0 yards per game, 32.0 more yards than the 423.0 the Cavaliers give up per contest.

-- This year, the Hurricanes have turned the ball over seven times, four more than the Cavaliers' takeaways (3).
+- The Hurricanes have turned the ball over seven times this season, four more turnovers than the Cavaliers have forced (3).

 - Find the latest spread and moneyline odds for Miami (FL) at SISportsbook.